A Deeper Look at the New Milky Way Satellites: Sagittarius II, Reticulum II, Phoenix II, and Tucana III: ANALYSIS

 \subsection{Color-Magnitude Diagrams}

 Figures~\ref{fig:cmdsag2} (Sgr~II) and~\ref{fig:cmdhess} (Ret~II, Phe~II, Tuc~III) show the final color magnitude diagrams (CMDs), which include stars within one half-light radius of the center (see Section~\ref{subsec:Str}).
 Magenta error bars show the mean photometric errors determined from artificial stars.
 The error bars are plotted at an arbitrary color for convenience.
 Blue open diamonds are the blue horizontal-branch star (HB) candidates in our FoV, which are selected within a filter with a color of $<0.2$ and a span of $\pm0.5$ mag, centered on the HB sequence of a metal-poor PARSEC isochrone \citep{Bressan2012}.
 Right panels show background-subtracted binned Hess diagrams, which encode the number density of stars in the selected region.
-The background is estimated from a field well outside the body of each satellite.
+The background is estimated from a field located outside a radius of 12\arcmin, well outside the body of each satellite.
+For Ret~II and Tuc~III, we use background fields that are northwest and southeast of the centroids because there should be little satellite contamination at these positions, given the position angle and high-ellipticity of Ret~II (see Table~\ref{tab:str}) and the orientation of Tuc~III stream (see Section~\ref{sec:tuciii}).
 In Figure~\ref{fig:cmdhess}, overplotted as a red line is a metal-poor Dartmouth isochrone \citep{Dotter2008}, which corresponds to the best-fit Dartmouth isochrone in Section~\ref{subsec:dist}.
 In Figure~\ref{fig:cmdsag2}, we use the PS1 fiducial for globular cluster NGC~7078 (M15) from \citet{Bernard2014}, which is a better fit for Sgr~II than any theoretical isochrone.
 Note that there is not any established DES fiducial for globular clusters, and that is why we display theoretical isochrones in Figure~\ref{fig:cmdhess}.
 We shift each isochrone and fiducial by the best-fit distance modulus that we derive in Section~\ref{subsec:dist}.